oddbird/oddleventy/content/work/mozdev.md

   open web standards, CSS features, accessibility, Firefox, and developer tools.
-  Over the course of six months, we released 30 videos to nearly 20 thousand subscribers.
+  Over the course of six months, we released 30 videos to nearly twenty thousand subscribers.
 ---

 {% import 'quotes.macros.njk' as quotes %}